-Your full license
+Your full licence

 You passed your test, congratulations!
-Once you do so, you’ll get a full valid driving license.
+Once you do so, you’ll get a full valid driving licence.
 But this means you need to replace your L (learner) plates with N (novice) plates for a minimum of 2 years following your test.

 Non-display of N plates is an offence under traffic law and is punishable by a fine of up to €1,000 for a first offence.
 (And no, your insurance won’t cover this!)

-When you get your full license you no longer need an experienced driver accompanying you.
+When you get your full licence you no longer need an experienced driver accompanying you.
 Driving alone for the first time can be intimidating, so you can ease out this habit if you need to.
 However, as a novice driver, you are not allowed to be an accompanying driver for anyone else who only holds a learner permit.
-Once you have your full license for 2 years, you can remove your N plates and act as an accompanying driver for a learner.
+Once you have your full licence for 2 years, you can remove your N plates and act as an accompanying driver for a learner.

-Getting a full license means you need full insurance.
+Getting a full licence means you need full car insurance.
 You can still be a named driver on your parents’ policy, but this kind of cover is really for emergencies only.
 If you’ll be regularly using the car, or using it without your parents’ permission every time you go out, you need your own insurance.
 Call us today and we’ll be able to help you find the right cover.